vertcoin-project/vertcoin-website/content/donate.en.md

 draft: false
 ---

 Since Vertcoin did not have an ICO (Initial Coin Offering), or pre-mine (allocation of currency at the launch of the network), the development team has to rely on community donations for their funding.
-Whilst the developers work as volunteers and do not get paid a salary, they do make costs to advance the project.
+Whilst the <strong>developers work as volunteers and do not get paid a salary</strong>, they do make costs to advance the project.
 On this page, we have detailed a number of donation goals that require additional funds.

 You can select the goal that mosts suits you; we pledge to use the funding on the designated goal, and account for these in our <a href="https://medium.com/vertcoin-blog">monthly development update.</a>